Column-org/frontend-example-column-catalogue/README.md

 ## 🚀 Key Features

 -   **Passkey Native**: Full biometric login (FaceID/TouchID) using WebAuthn.
--   **Multi-Origin Migration**: Integrated "Import via Private Key" to sync wallets across different local ports/domains.
+-   **On-Chain Bio**: A full-stack example of interacting with a custom Move smart contract to register user profiles.
--   **Transaction Engine**: Real-time MOVE transfers and smart contract interaction.
+-   **Transaction Engine**: Real-time MOVE transfers with industrial toast notifications.
+-   **Explorer Integration**: Direct links to the Movement Explorer for every transaction.
 -   **Zero-Seed Phrase**: Users never handle raw mnemonics; keys are encrypted and stored via IndexedDB and secured by the device hardware.

 ## 📂 File Arrangement & Architecture